Khushi-Balia/le-transpiler/README.md

 <img src="/images/14.png" alt="drawing" width="500"/>

-A temp.c file will be generate in your tmp folder in the computer as we have mention while doing file handling in code printer
+A temp.c file will be generate in your tmp folder in the computer as we have mention while doing file handling in  [code_printer.c](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/code_printer.c)

 <img src="/images/15.png" alt="drawing" width="500"/>